Adobe Illustrator AI Tools and Features

 In short and probably the most popular is the Text to Vector Graphic which lets designers add written prompts to generate scaleable graphics creating simple graphics including icons, images and scenes.

-Generating vector artwork in Adobe Illustrator is a breeze.
+As with other apps Illustrators lets you create Generative Shape fills giving you the ability to shape imagery again based on Text Promptsnerating vector artwork in Adobe Illustrator is a breeze.
 We used the Generate Vector from the Properties panel to create and design a logo for our recorded Adobe training courses.

 Go to Properties Panel >Click on the Generate Vectors button and the following box pops up.